tale-toul/OCP4AzureIPI/README.md

 ## Cluster Decommission Instructions
 Deleting the cluster is a multi step process:

-* Delete the components created by the openshift-install binary, run this command in the directory the installation was run from.
+* Delete the components created by the __openshift-install__ binary.
+Run this command in the directory where the installation was executed from.
 If the installation was run in the bastion host and it has been previously deleted, recover a backup of the __/home/azureuser/OCP4__ directory containing the status files required by the Openshift installer:
 ```
 $ ./openshift-install destroy cluster --dir jupiter
 ```
-* Delete the components created by terraform, use the terraform destroy command with the same variable definitions that were used when the resources were created.
-This command should be run from the same directory where the terraform apply command was run:
+* Delete the components created by terraform, use the `terraform destroy` command with the same variable definitions that were used when the resources were created.
+This command should be run from the same directory where the `terraform apply` command was run:
 ```
-$ cd Terraform
+cd Terraform
-$ terraform destroy -var-file infra_vars
+terraform destroy -var-file infra_vars
 ```
 Or in case the variables where defined directly in the command line:
 ```
-$ terraform destroy -var region_name="germanywestcentral" -var cluster_scope="private"
+terraform destroy -var region_name="germanywestcentral" -var cluster_scope="private"
 ```
-* If an [Application Gateway](#accessing-a-private-openshift-cluster-from-the-internet) has been created using the terraform module in this repository, remove it following the instruction in [this section ](#application-gateway-decommission)
+* If an [Application Gateway](#accessing-a-private-openshift-cluster-from-the-internet) has been created using the terraform module in this repository, remove it following the instructions in [this section ](#application-gateway-decommission)

 ## Accessing a Private OpenShift Cluster from The Internet
 If the Openshift cluster deployed following the instructions in this repository is private, the API and any applications deployed in it are not accessible from the Internet.
 This may be the desired state right after installation, but at a later time, when the cluster is fully set up and production applications are ready, it may be the case that a particular set of applications and even the API endpoint are expected to be publicly available.